curexe/SmartPay-API/README.md

 At this time, resultsets are not rate limited but are monitored for excessive use.
 It is strongly recommended that systems which connect with the API do so asynchronously wherever possible (i.e. not in user real-time).

+# Testing

+To test your integration with the API, create a dummy consumer and attribute orders and invoices against that consumer.
+All orders and invoices created for a dummy consumer will be ignored by SmartPay but still remain visible through the SmartPay website (with a "D" or other indicator denoting that they're for testing only).

 # Versions

 - [v1.0](v1-0/overview.md) Draft only / not yet deployed